saketh12/awesome-stable-diffusion/README.md

 * [sd-prompt-graph](https://github.com/trevbook/sd-prompt-graph) - This is a React-based curve editor GUI for prompt interpolation animations made with Stable Diffusion.
 * [DAAM](https://github.com/castorini/daam) - Diffusion attention attribution maps, generating heatmaps modelling the impact of specific terms and tokens in the prompt on the final diffusion result.
 * [sd-concepts-library](https://huggingface.co/sd-concepts-library) - A library of user created [textual-inversion](https://textual-inversion.github.io/) embeddings to add new concepts to stable diffusion
+* [Auto1111SDK](https://github.com/saketh12/Auto1111SDK) - A Python library that encapsulates all the features of the Automatic 1111 Stable Diffusion Web UI into a lightweight, modular, and versatile SDK.

 ## Training